deckhouse/deckhouse/docs/site/_includes/getting_started/vsphere/STEP_ENV.md

 ### Permissions

-> We've intentionally skipped User creation since there are many ways to authenticate a user in the vSphere.
+{% alert %}
->
+We've intentionally skipped User creation since there are many ways to authenticate a user in the vSphere.

-> This all-encompassing Role should be enough for all Deckhouse components.
+This all-encompassing Role should be enough for all Deckhouse components.
+If you need a more granular Role, please contact your Deckhouse support.
-> If you need a more granular Role, please contact your Deckhouse support.
+{% endalert %}

 You have to create a role with a following list of permissions and attach it to **vCenter**.